SA9102/SA9102/README.md

 ## About Me

+I am interested in front-end and back-end technologies that give power to web applications!

 - :book: Second year at Queen Mary University of London, completing BSc in Computer Science
 - :convenience_store: Part-time sales assistant at Superdrug
 - :star2: Aspiring a career in full-stack software engineering